iamrahman/geometry-formula/README.md

 ### Prerequisites

 Before working with this npm package we should install node in our system.
-Click to install [Node](https://nodejs.org/en/download/).
+[Install Node](https://nodejs.org/en/download/).
 Just to confirm check the node version

 ```
 node --version